Juan Espino (baseball)

-Juan Espino Reyes (born March 16, 1956 in Bonao, Dominican Republic) is a retired Major League Baseball catcher.
+Juan Espino Reyes (born March 16, 1956) is a retired Major League Baseball catcher.
 He played during four seasons at the major league level for the New York Yankees.
 He was signed as an amateur free agent by the Yankees in 1974.
 Espino played his first professional season with their Class A Oneonta Yankees in 1975, and his last with the Atlanta Braves' Triple-A club, the Richmond Braves in 1988.